ashleychontos/pySYD/docs/quickstart.rst

 Quickstart
 ##################

-Jump down to :ref:`summary` to get asteroseismic parameters for a star in less than one minute!
+Jump down to :ref:`summary<summary>` to get asteroseismic parameters for a star in less than one minute!

 .. _installation: